Faster and smarter in the app... Download now

 Burj Khalifa

-No trip to Dubai is complete without a trip to the Burj Khalifa, after all it dominates the skyline wherever you go.
-If you've got a head for heights then you can ascend the tower - most people will book tickets for floors 124 and 125 as these are the main observation decks, though you can pay a little extra and head as high as floor 148.
-The busiest time to visit is at sunset so to avoid crowds head there during the day on weekdays as this tends to be the quietest time.
+No trip to Dubai is complete without a trip to the Burj Khalifa.
+After all, it dominates the skyline wherever you go.
+If you've got a head for heights then you can ascend the tower – most people will book tickets for floors 124 and 125 as these are the main observation decks, though you can pay a little extra and head as high as floor 148.
+The busiest time to visit is at sunset, so to avoid crowds head there during the day on weekdays as this tends to be a bit quieter.

 Mall of the Emirates

-Now visiting a shopping centre might not sound like your idea of a holiday, but this really is like no other!
-There are of course hundreds of shops to browse, but not only that this is home to Ski Dubai - an indoor ski slope with real snow.
+Visiting a shopping centre might not sound like your idea of a holiday, but this really is like no other!
+There are of course hundreds of shops to browse, but not only that this is home to Ski Dubai – an indoor ski slope with real snow.
 You can hit the slopes here on skis, snowboards, snow tubes and zorbs.
-Plus, you can have breakfast with penguins, as Ski Dubai is home to a colony of King and Gentoo penguins!
+Plus, you can have breakfast with penguins, as Ski Dubai is home to a colony of King and Gentoo penguins.

 Shop in the souks